JakeTrock/DiscreteProgs/readme.md

-This is just a set of quickly written scripts I used in my discrete math class to break strings into de/recipherable bits
+This is just a set of quickly written scripts I used in my discrete math class to solve repetitive or recursive problems